If you want to teach English online, good for you! There is a vast and still growing job market for it.

-Everybody needs to learn English these days – that’s why you can also pick and choose who you want to teach.
+Everybody needs to learn English these days – that’s why you can also pick who you want to teach.

 Some people love working with children while others find adults easier to communicate with.
 Some tutors find it easier to connect with a specific gender.
 Perhaps you instantly ‘click’ with business people or artistic students.

 Or maybe you just really like Japanese culture and want to understand their customs better through communication with locals.
 The point is – there’s a world of opportunity out there!

 I hope this article helped you set your foot in the world of online ESL teaching.
-If you have any questions or want to share your own experiences, let’s get in touch in the comment box!
+If you have questions or want to share your own experiences, let’s get in touch!

 Free resource: Download your free PDF and learn about the top tools used by freelance writers.Download here